BrianHCombes/SelfEd-Tutorials-AngularJS/ZZ-PreEdit-SelfEd-Angular-Routing-One-State-Multiple-Views/README.md

-This is a tutorial from [**Thomas Greco**](https://www.sitepoint.com/author/tgreco/).
+This tutorial structure is mostly from [**Thomas Greco**](https://www.sitepoint.com/author/tgreco/).
 His tutorial is [How to Write Modular Code with Angular UI-Router & Named Views](http://www.sitepoint.com/write-modular-code-angular-ui-router-named-views)
 I also use some bootstrap content from [W3 Schools - bootstrap](https://www.w3schools.com/bootstrap/default.asp).

 # All credits should go to the above mentioned.

-I will later use his tutorial as a baseline to develop this SelfEd
+I will later use his tutorial framework to develop a more in depth SelfEd

 ### **_My 'SelfEd' Code Diaries_**
 #:red_circle: **Not Yet Ready - But it's something**